AIGAdc/dcdesignweek.org/_events/designing-safe-spaces-lightning-talks-to-spark-ideas-conversation-and-change.markdown

   default-expanded: false
 - name: Michael J.A.
 Davis
   pronouns: He/Him/Y'all
-  title: Head of Equity by Design, Experience Strategy
+  title: Head of Equity by Design, Experience Strategy, Capital One
   bio: I'm Michael — a full-time father of six (ages 10, 8, 6, 4 and 1 year-old twins…)!
     On the side...
 I am an award-winning experience & equity designer committed to the life, love, and liberation of everyday Black and Brown people and minoritized